 Though I don’t really recommend you to visit this place if you are still going, and thinking about how to visit Rann Utsav, let me at least share the tips.

 Most resorts in the area will arrange transport for you from Bhuj.
 Including if you booked yourself accommodation in Rann Utsav.
-Of course, they will charge for it, but it is convenient, given there are no buses operating on this route anyway.
+Of course, they will charge for it, but it is convenient, given no buses are operating on this route anyway.

 To get to Bhuj, however, you can…